stibinator/DuAEF_Duik_Docs/src/docs/first-look-at-duik.md

 #### Individual panels

 As Duik is made of a lot of panels and sub-panels, depending on your workflow, sometimes you may lose time constantly switching from one panel to another, or just finding a tool you're not used to.
-As there are as many workflows as users, to address this issue Duik now comes with a lot of optionnal, individual and [dockable panels](install-duik.md), which you can use as stand-alone scripts.
+As there are as many workflows as users, to address this issue Duik now comes with a lot of optional, individual and [dockable panels](install-duik.md), which you can use as stand-alone scripts.
 This is a great way to organize your workspace and keep several different panels of Duik opened at once.

 ![](img/duik-screenshots/General/individual-panels.jpg)